Healthy Italian Cooking at Home

 Add tomato insides, parsley, basil, oregano and simmer another few minutes until thoroughly heated – about 2 to 3 minutes.

-Add cooked grain of choice and the 1/2 cup parmigiano-reggiano and mix well.
+Add cooked grain of choice and the 1/2 cup Parmigiano Reggiano and mix well.
 Add salt and pepper to taste.

 Fill tomatoes with stuffing until overfilled and top with the additional grated cheese.